back to the MAIN INDEX

 Palazzo Fiano is the second building on the left

-It was originally dedicated to Marcus Aurelius.
-Some suggest that it may have also belonged to an aqueduct's branch, in particular the one that carried the Aqua Virgo from the Pincio Hill towards the Baths of Nero, located in the Campus Martius district.
-Partly in favour of this hypothesis are two small fountains, in the shape of drinking troughs, that can be seen in 16th and 17th century images featuring the arch still in place: they would have obviously drawn water from the same aqueduct.
-But others identify the water viaduct with the arch of Claudius, another structure now no longer standing, which once spanned the same street further south.
+According to an early speculation, the arch may have belonged to an aqueduct branch, in particular the one that carried the Aqua Virgo water from the Pincian Hill towards the Baths of Nero, located in the Campus Martius district.
+Partly in favour of this interpretation were two small fountains, in the shape of drinking troughs, that can be seen in 16th and 17th century images featuring the arch still in place: they would have obviously drawn water from the same aqueduct.
+However, the recent (2012) discovery of surviving arches of the Aqua Virgo below Palazzo della Rinascente, a building along the same via del Corso but 200 m (or yards) further south, seem to rule out definitively this hypothesis.
+The main present interpretation, instead, is that it acted as a monumental approach to the area of the Temple of the Sun (no longer extant), built under emperor Aurelian around AD 275 on the site of the present church of San Silvestro in Capite (which can be seen in the map below by number 49).

-After all, also the dating of the arch is uncertain: it is generally agreed that it was built in the 2nd century, probably using parts taken from older buildings.
-In fact, the subject of its reliefs was emperor Hadrian (117-138) and his wife Sabina.
-For this reason, since the Middle Ages the Arch of Portugal had also been referred to as Arch of Hadrian, but also other names were used, such as Arch of San Lorenzo in Lucina (the main church of the district, located in the nearby square), Arch of Tropholi, referring to the trophies of an obscure victory, or Arch of Tripoli, likely referring to three cities (Greek tri polis) celebrated for some reason, or Tres Faciclas or Facicelas (obscure meaning).
+Also the dating of the arch is uncertain, having been built likely by using parts taken from older monuments; actually, its panels in relief feature emperor Hadrian (117-138) and his wife Sabina, about one and a half centuries earlier than Aurelian.
+Because of these reliefs, over the Middle Ages the Arch of Portugal was referred to as Arch of Hadrian, but also other names were used, such as Arch of San Lorenzo in Lucina (the main church of the district, located in a nearby square with the same name), Arch of Tropholi, referring to the trophies of an obscure victory, or Arch of Tripoli, likely referring to three cities (Greek tri polis) celebrated for some unknown reason, or Tres Faciclas or Facicelas (obscure meaning).

 San Lorenzo in Lucina